How to Start a Business Online for Clothing Store from Beginning?

 - cross-browser compatibility.

-This makes your site user-friendly, which lets customers find what they want easily and increases conversions.
+This makes your online site user-friendly, which lets customers find what they want easily and increases conversions.
 Plus, it is administratively, allowing simple site management and changes as necessary.

 Some great platforms are Shopify, OpenCart, PrestaShop, Magento 2, and WooCommerce.